-Romero Canyon Trail is a 5.7 mile moderately trafficked loop trail located near Santa Barbara, CA that features beautiful wild flowers and is rated as moderate.
+Romero Canyon Trail is a 5.7 mile moderately trafficked loop trail located near Santa Barbara, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash